pigatron-industries/xen_octasource/README.md

 ### 2 Multiplied

-Each output is double the frequency of the previous output.
+Each output is multiplied by a whole number of the previous output.
 * Trigger: Will reset the phases back to initial values.

+Submodes:
+1. Multiply by 2
+2. Multiply by 3

 ### 3 Uncorrelated